FH-Potsdam/jack-in-a-box/README.md

 ## Type of objects

-- input (sensor emits an signal)
+- emitter (sensor emits an signal)
 - receiver (only receives an signal)
-- input/output (sensor/actuator, emitter/receiver)
+- receiver/emitter
 - self-sufficient emitters (initiator/emitter e.g. pulse)
 - switches (relay signal to several outputs)
 - logic gates (can be implemented using a micro controller [see][logic])